SeeChen/Lumaca-MediaPlayer/Schedule.md

 ```
 **`2021 - 12 - 06`**
 ```
-1. Create About Page
+1. Create About Page.
-2. Create How to Use Page
+2. Create How to Use Page.
 ```
 **`2021 - 12 - 04`**
 ```